Skip To Content

 1. Ride in bike lanes when available

-• Move into the road when the bike lane contains hazards
+• If clear, move into the road when the bike lane contains hazards

 • Ride two abreast if desired when bike lane width permits